RLE-Foundation/rllte/README.md

 ## Algorithm Decoupling and Module Replacement
 **RLLTE** allows developers to replace settled modules of implemented algorithms to make performance comparison and algorithm improvement, and both built-in and custom modules are supported.
-Suppose we want to compare the effect of different encoders, it suffices to invoke the `.set` function
+Suppose we want to compare the effect of different encoders, it suffices to invoke the `.set` function:
 ``` py
 from rllte.xploit.encoder import EspeholtResidualEncoder
 encoder = EspeholtResidualEncoder(...)